Pagure/pagure/doc/install_milter.rst

 ---------------------

 * Install the required dependencies

 ::

     python-pymilter

-..note: We ship a systemd unit file for pagure_milter but we welcome patches
+..note:: We ship a systemd unit file for pagure_milter but we welcome patches
         for scripts for other init systems.

-..note: It also requires a MTA, we used postfix.
+..note:: It also requires a MTA, we used postfix.

 * Create an alias ``reply``